-If you already have an account and found this post useful, please consider making your next Airbnb through my link.
+If you found this post useful, please consider making your next Airbnb through my link.
 The price stays exactly the same for you, while I'll earn a small commission.
 Income like this helps me travel independently and create new content for you.

 How to get to Prague